uqlibrary/technology-training/R/dplyr_intro.md

 * Click the "File" menu button (top left corner), then "New Project"
 * Click "New Directory"
 * Click "New Project" ("Empty project" if you have an older version of RStudio) * Type in the name of your project, e.g. "Rdplyr_Intro"
-(Select a folder where to locate your project the RProjects folder)
+(Select the folder where to locate your project: the RProjects folder)
 * Click the "Create Project" button
 * create three folders in your new project
     * scripts